itzeltlelocl/Riddle-of-the-7-Potions/README.md

 # Riddle-of-the-7-Potions
+> This [DLV](http://www.dlvsystem.com/) program tries to find the solution.
+To execute the code
+`$ dlv riddle7bottles.dlv`

 > The riddle can be found on the book *"Harry Potter and the Philosopher’s Stone"* from J.K.
 Rowling

-> This [DLV](http://www.dlvsystem.com/) program tries to find the solution

 We have the next information...